galex505/elasticsearch-cluster-manual/maintenance/index.rst

 ~~~~~~~~~~~~~~~~~~

 When updates are applied to the Analysis Cockpit, you also need to
-update all additional cluster nodes by running:
+update all additional cluster nodes by running the following commands:

 .. code-block:: console